Menu

 Skills

-• Strong skating fundamentals (stops on both sides, transitions, crossovers)
+• Solid skating fundamentals (stops on both sides, transitions, crossovers, backward skating)

 • Correct technique in skating, passing, and shooting